Texas Higher Education IT Leadership Summit 2024 Banner

 • Moderator: Carlos Balam-Kuk Solis, Associate Vice President, Technology Innovation, Texas State University

-Brenda Carmen, Director of the Instructional Technology Center, Laredo College
+Brenda Carmona, Director of the Instructional Technology Center, Laredo College

 Shiva Jaganathan, Chief Data Officer, University of Texas at Austin